palamar/parking/README.md

-## Information
-I decided to take a look on Laravel during this assigment, as I never worked with it before.
-Also, I never used Api Platform with the Laravel as well (as I know now documentation is not good in comparison with the Symfony).
-It took more time than I've expected.
-As database was used SQlite, it's not the best choice as Laravel by default ignore all foreign keys for this type of DB.
-But it allowed to pack DB inside a code container without need of docker-compose.yaml file to coordinate containers.

 ## To run code inside docker container (image already uploaded to the Docker Hub):
 ```shell
 docker run -p 8080:8080 palamar/parking:latest